stanlymt/retro-paddle-ball/README.md

 No—this is a passion project.
 I love the gaming domain (I wrote DOS games as a teenager), but have no plans to pursue it full-time.
 My main focus remains engineering leadership.

 **Are you returning to an IC/technical role?**
 Not exactly.
 I'm deeply committed to engineering leadership, but staying hands-on sharpens my empathy and leadership judgment.
-I enjoy hands-on work, but my passion lies in leading teams, driving results, and developing people.ystem**: Record and share epic matches
+I enjoy hands-on work, but my passion lies in leading teams, driving results, and developing people.

-- **Advanced Statistics**: Detailed performance analytics and improvement tracking
-- **Enhanced Physics**: Even more precise edge collision detection
-- **Smart Layout Engine**: Further adaptive UI improvements
+**Are you making the source code open?**
+Not right now.
+I’ve poured countless hours into building this project, often late at night or on weekends, balancing it alongside family and professional life.

+While I fully believe in the spirit of open source, I’m currently choosing to keep the code closed for a few key reasons:
+- 🧼 The codebase needs cleanup and refactoring before it represents the kind of quality I want to stand behind publicly.
+- 🔒 I want to avoid misuse or misrepresentation of the code, especially while I’m actively iterating on features.
+- 🧩 Many gameplay elements are still in flux, and publishing the source now could lead to misunderstandings about the design or quality.

+That said, I’m happy to:
+- Answer technical questions
+- Share learnings through future blog posts
+- Possibly open up certain parts of the code later if there’s enough interest and context

+For now, I’m prioritizing clarity, completeness, and integrity of the experience—both for players and fellow developers.

+**Did you use AI to build this?**
+Yes.
+I used GitHub Copilot for code acceleration and various AI tools for art and visual effects.

+However, AI is not a silver bullet—it accelerates development and provides creative inspiration, but the core game design, strategic decisions, quality standards, and engineering architecture still require deep human thought, experience, and iteration.

+---

+## 💡 Inspiration & Purpose

+This game has evolved from a simple family project into a testament that no matter how busy life gets, we can always create something meaningful.

+**What started as a weekend project has become:**
+- A demonstration that strategic depth can enhance classic gameplay
+- Proof that modern AI tools can accelerate solo development without replacing human creativity
+- Evidence that you can stay technical while being an effective leader
+- A reminder that you can build beautiful, polished things even with limited time
+- An example that learning never stops—even familiar domains can surprise you
+- A showcase that hobbies can be deeply meaningful, especially when they involve your kids

+**The Power UP Update represents growth:**
+- From simple mechanics to strategic depth
+- From basic audio to immersive soundscapes
+- From single-mode play to diverse gaming experiences
+- From functional interface to comprehensive user experience

+This journey proves that passion projects, when approached with dedication and modern tools, can achieve professional quality and meaningful impact.

 ### 🧪 Engineering Deep Dives (via blog posts)
 - **Power-up System Architecture**: How strategic gameplay transforms classic mechanics